asvd/viewport/README.md

 </div>
 ```

+This is it - now the sections are shipped with additional properties
-Now you can fetch the section elements and read the viewport
+and you can fetch them on viewport scroll and reflect the scrolling
-properties which are updated on page scroll:
+state in an indicator:

 ```js
 var firstSection = document.getElementById('firstSection');